jappeace/cut-the-crap/Readme.md

 Feel free to use or modify this program however you like.
 Pull requests are appreciated.

-## Why not to extend jumpcutter directly?
-I wish to build out this idea more to essentially make all streams look like human edited youtube videos.
-Although I'm familiar with python,
-I (am or feel) more productive in haskell, therefore I chose to integrate with, and eventually replace jumpcutter.
-On stream we've assesed most of the functionality is basically ffmpeg.
-Haskell also opens up the ability to do direct native ffmpeg integration.

-One glaring limitation I've encountered with jumpcutter is that it can't handle larger video files (2 hour 30 mintus +).
-Scipy throws an exception complaining the wav is to big.
-Since this program doesn't use scipy it doesn't have that issue.

-It also appears like jumpcutter is unmaintained.

 # Features

 ## Track based silence detection